Mating is for life. If a mate is lost, a new mate is often found

 They Poop – A Lot

-Those who maintain golf courses, public parks, community open space, and private lawns may face the approach of goose migration season with a deep sense of dread.
-These landscapes ー generally flat, open spaces with no place for predators to hide and with a lot of grass for food ー are the perfect habitat for geese to thrive, especially if there’s a body of water nearby.
-And, where geese like to eat, there tends to be a large accumulation of goose waste as well.
-You can protect yourself from the accumulation of goose waste in your lawn by reducing the amount of open, grassy space around your home or community.
-Consider creating a wildlife habitat garden with dense plantings of native shrubs, trees and wildflowers ー which ironically will make the landscape less attractive to geese ー or using these Five Ways to Make Your Lawn Better.
-Your lawn ー and the other wildlife around your home ーwill thank you!
+Those who maintain golf courses, public parks, community open spaces, and private lawns may face the approach of goose migration season with a deep sense of dread.
+These landscapes are generally flat, open spaces with no predators’ hiding place.
+They tend to have a lot of grass for food and are the perfect habitat for geese to thrive, especially if there’s a body of water nearby.
+And, where geese like to eat, there also tends to be a large accumulation of goose waste.
+You can protect yourself from the accumulation of goose waste on your lawn by reducing the amount of open, grassy space around your home or community.
+Consider creating a wildlife habitat garden with dense plantings of native shrubs, trees, and wildflowers, which ironically will make the landscape less attractive to geese.
+Your lawn and the other wildlife around your home will thank you!